Reading Time: 3 minutes

 This content will create higher brand recognition and nurture positive sentiment in readers.
 In fact, 82 percent of consumers feel more positive about a brand after reading content customized for them.
 (1)

 Brands should make sure that when they are developing content, they focus on ideas that can help their audience.
 They should avoid promoting their own products and services.
 Readers should also be able to relate to the content that brands publish.
-Otherwise, they may get turned off and disengage.
+Otherwise, they may become turned off and disengage.
 Just how much?
-45 percent of consumers will unfollow a brand on social media if their platform is dominated by self-promotion.
+45 percent of consumers will unfollow a brand on social media if its platform is dominated by self-promotion.
 (2)

 Be Transparent With Messaging

 When companies are focusing on developing their brand instead of selling, it is important to strike a delicate balance between oversharing and not sharing enough.
-While it is beneficial to show dings in the armor to come across as relatable, they should share the ways their organization is helping its employees, customers and the community at the same time.
+While it is beneficial to show dings in the armor to come across as relatable, they should share the ways their organization is helping its employees, customers, and the community at the same time.
 This will portray the business as a leader to consumers.

 Provide Stellar Customer Service